 water and sewer financing

 Ballard Spahr has a long history of helping states, local governments, developers, water districts, and private water authorities protect the availability, safety, and affordability of our nation's water supply.
-Since 2000, our attorneys have served as bond counsel, underwriters' counsel, borrower's counsel, and special tax counsel in 439 bond issues totaling more than $12 billion.
+Since 2000, our attorneys have served as bond counsel, underwriters' counsel, borrower's counsel, and special tax counsel in more than 439 bond issues totaling more than $14 billion.
 These financings have supported the construction and improvement of water purification plants, wastewater treatment facilities, and the crucial infrastructure that brings drinking water to our homes and communities, as well as the formation and entitlement of private water companies.
 They have included representation of states and local governments, authority-owned projects, special districts, investor-owned projects, and revolving loan programs.

 In order to best assist their clients in water-related projects, our Public Finance attorneys collaborate closely with their colleagues in both the Energy and Project Finance Group and Environment and Natural Resources Group.
 The Energy and Project Finance Group has significant experience in assisting municipalities, project developers, utilities, municipal and private issuers, banks, and underwriters in developing, financing, acquiring, and restructuring a diverse array of energy sector projects, ranging from utility-scale renewable energy production facilities to traditional fossil fuel-based generation plants.
 The attorneys in our Environment and Natural Resources Group have substantial experience managing matters arising under the Clean Water Act and the Safe Drinking Water Act.